-Speckbohnen, German green beans, are an easy, tasty twist on plain old beans that goes well with both Germanic foods and many more.
+German green beans, are an easy, tasty twist on plain old beans that pair well with both Germanic foods and much more.
 They'd be perfect at any Oktoberfest celebration, or any excuse you can find.

 Speckbohnen (German green beans)